Eye Care Everywhere

 The Fred Hollows Foundation, meanwhile, is an international development organization working to eliminate avoidable blindness in more than 25 countries around the world.
 The foundation has operations in the Philippines, specifically in Tarlac and Surigao del Norte.
 In 2017, it has screened more than 101,000 people and given more than 23,000 eye treatments.
 It has also trained more than 812 health workers and teachers and educated 17,970 community members on eye health.

 “Four out of five people who are blind don’t need to be.
 With the right treatment, the majority of blind and visually impaired people can see again.
 Eye check-ups like this are important, so that eye problems, which can lead to blindness, can be prevented early on,” the Fred Hollows Foundation Philippines Country Manager Mardi Mapa-Suplido shared.
+People need to learn More about the author, if they need the best skin care products from here!

 The Foundation has partnered with L’Occitane to launch an awareness campaign that will feature local stories on eye health to encourage more Filipinos to take care of their eyes.